Last Updated on June 3, 2023 by Ryan Conlon | Read Time 8 min

 BTS, the world-renowned South Korean boy band, is back with their latest single “Permission to Dance.”

-Released on July 9, 2021, the upbeat track is a collaboration with British singer-songwriter Ed Sheeran, who co-wrote the song.
+Released in 2021, the upbeat track is a collaboration with British singer-songwriter Ed Sheeran, who co-wrote the song.

 The highly anticipated music video features the band members dancing in various locations, spreading joy and happiness through the power of dance.